bahanonu/ciatah/README.md

 - Run the below MATLAB commands.
 - Afterwards, likely want to run `modelAddNewFolders` module first in order to add folders containing imaging data to the current class object.
 - [Optional] Users on Windows systems should download `Everything` (https://www.voidtools.com/).
 It is a very useful and extremely fast search engine for files and folders on a computer that can allow users to quickly get lists of folders then need to analyze in `calciumImagingAnalysis`.
+- [Optional] Users who want to run analysis via the command line can run `edit ciapkg.demo.cmdLinePipeline` and run each segment of code there to see what commands are needed to perform each step.
+It assumes you have already run `example_downloadTestData`.

 ```MATLAB
 % Run these commands in MATLAB to get started.